 Brewing Time and Effort

-To brew a pot with a drip coffee maker, the user puts a filter in the basket, puts in the coffee grounds, adds water to the tank and turns the maker on — the machine finishes the rest.
+To brew a pot with a drip coffee maker, the user puts a filter in the basket, puts in the coffee grounds, adds water to the tank, and turns the maker on — the machine finishes the rest.
 Brew time takes around ten to fifteen minutes for the whole pot, and less time when the brewer uses less water.
-To clean up, toss the grounds into the trash and rinse the carafe and you’re done.
+To clean up, toss the grounds into the trash and rinse the carafe, and you’re done.
 A drip coffee maker brews coffee quickly and with little effort on the part of the brewer.

 As mentioned above, a French press works by pouring near-boiling water over the grounds within the beaker.
 Since the brewer must heat the water first, this constitutes an additional ten to fifteen minutes.
-The soaking time depends on the taste preference and grind size, which should range from three minutes for a weak brew to ten minutes for a stronger flavor.
+The soaking time depends on the taste preference and grind size, which should range from three minutes for a weak brew to ten minutes for a more robust flavor.
 Most French press advocates recommend a good stir thirty seconds into the brew time.
-Once finished, the brewer then uses the plunger and filter to push the grounds to the bottom.
-Pouring the coffee immediately after results in less acidity as well.
+Once finished, the brewer then uses the plunger and filter to push the grounds to the bottom, pouring the coffee immediately after results in less acidity as well.
 Cleanup requires dumping the grounds and giving the press a good rinse or wash.
 The plunger proves more difficult because of all the small filters that grounds may stick in.
 With everything done, the French press takes slightly more time and effort than the drip maker, but the brewer controls the final product.